karunakarrao/DevOps/Terraform/Terraform Basics.md

 ----------------------------------------------------------------------------------------------------------
 Taint & UnTaint:
 ----------------------------------------------------------------------------------------------------------
-Terraform taints are used by terraform when a resource creation/action failed for any reasons, terraform will taint the resouces. we can taint a resouce to recreate. this can be undo using untaint command.
+The terraform taint command is used to mark a resource managed by Terraform as "tainted," indicating that it needs to be recreated during the next apply operation.
+This means that Terraform will destroy the existing resource and create a new one to replace it, effectively forcing Terraform to re-provision the resource even if its configuration hasn't changed.

 	$ terraform taint aws_instance.webserver
  	$ terraform untaint aws_instance. webserver